perfsonar/docs/config_mesh_agent_tasks.rst

 database Directive
 --------------------------------
 :Description: The URL of the measurement archive where results will be stored.
+Note that if a localhost or loopback address is given, some reverse tests will substitute in the address used in the test so that the remote side can attempt to reach the archive.
+If this is not desired, please specify this field using a public address or use the :ref:`public_url <config_mesh_agent_tasks-public_url>` option.
 :Syntax: ``database URL``
 :Contexts: :ref:`measurement_archive <config_mesh_agent_tasks-measurement_archive>`
 :Occurrences:  Exactly One